 Try and stick to odd numbers.
 The total number of items in your design should be an odd number, so 7 items instead of 6.
 Not a hard and fast rule, but it’s usually works.

 The three candles in the centre of the fireplace above, works much better than two would have.
 It centres the wall art and balances out the fireplace.
 Color, height and symmetry creates balance.

 Symmetrical balance is achieved when all of the elements are of equal weight and placed evenly in a design.

 Stagger the height of your design elements to add depth and dimension.

-Repetition of color brings a sense of unity and cohesiveness.
+Repetition of colour brings a sense of unity and cohesiveness.
 It enhances the overall flow of the design.

 Contrast adds visual interest.
-The above example shows contrast in the different textures of the wooden nutcrackers, glass and metal candle holders and the three candles in candlestick holders in the center.
+The above example shows contrast in the different textures of the wooden nutcrackers, glass and metal candle holders and the three candles in candlestick holders in the centre.

 5. COASTAL BEACHY STYLE

 Coastal style also dubbed Hamptons style, hails from the iconic U.S. beachside area.

 The intention is to create a relaxed and comfortable theme that is inspired by the beach and ocean.
 This style begs you for your creative touch.
 There are so many beach theme items you can use here to create a different look.